ChainAgnostic/CAIPs/CAIPs/caip-3.md

 ## Specification

-### EIP155 Namespace
+### EVM Namespace

-The namespace is called "eip155" as in [EIP155](https://eips.ethereum.org/EIPS/eip-155).
+The namespace is called "evm" as in Ethereum Virtual Machine code execution on-chain as described by Ethereum's [Whitepaper](https://ethereum.org/en/whitepaper/#code-execution).

 #### Reference Definition

-The definition is delegated to EIP155.
+The definition is delegated to [EIP155](https://eips.ethereum.org/EIPS/eip-155) specification.
 The format is an unsigned integer in decimal representation and corresponds to `CHAIN_ID` of EIP155.

 Note: due to length restrictions of the reference field (32 characters), the largest supported `CHAIN_ID` is 99999999999999999999999999999999.

 ### Resolution Method

-To resolve a blockchain reference for the EIP155 namespace, make a JSON-RPC request to the blockchain node with method `eth_chainId`, for example:
+To resolve a blockchain reference for the EVM namespace, make a JSON-RPC request to the blockchain node with method `eth_chainId`, for example:

 ```jsonc
 // Request